-What we are proposing - in brief

-- This document sets out Ofcom's proposed guidance on the statutory criteria under section 368A of the Communications Act 2003 ("the Act") for determining whether a service is an on-demand programme service ("ODPS") and when and how a provider will be expected to notify. - The proposed guidance reflects changes to the regulatory framework which came into force on 1 November 2020 and will replace Ofcom's previous guidance on who needs to notify. - The proposed guidance is intended to help providers assess whether they are providing a service which meets the criteria under the Act and is therefore subject to the regulatory framework for ODPS. - A service or a 'dissociable section' of a service will be an ODPS if: - its principal purpose is the provision of programmes with or without sounds which consist of moving or still images, or of legible text, or of a combination of those things; - \circ access to it is on-demand; - o there is a person who has editorial responsibility for it; - \circ it is made available by that person for use by members of the public; - o that person's head office is in the United Kingdom; and - \circ ~ editorial decisions about the service are taken in the United Kingdom. - Previously, a service could only be an ODPS if the programmes it included were comparable to the form and content of programmes normally included in television programme services.
-The removal of this requirement is likely to mean that a wider range of services will now fall to be notified. - The statutory framework has also been amended to make clear that a 'dissociable section' of a service, as well as a service as a whole, can be an ODPS if it meets the criteria.
-Providers will need to consider whether the criteria apply to their whole service or to a 'dissociable section' of it. - The criteria which must be met for an ODPS to fall within UK jurisdiction have also changed under the legislation.
-A service will be deemed to be established in the UK if the provider has its head office in the UK and editorial decisions about the service are taken in the UK. - The concept of editorial responsibility is important.
+This document sets out Ofcom's guidance on the statutory criteria under section 368A of the Communications Act 2003 ("the Act") for determining whether a service is an on-demand programme service ("ODPS") and when and how a provider will be expected to notify.

+The guidance reflects changes to the regulatory framework which came into force on 1 November 2020 and will replace Ofcom's previous guidance on who needs to notify.

+The guidance is intended to help providers assess whether they are providing a service which meets the criteria under the Act and is therefore subject to the regulatory framework for ODPS.

+A service or a 'dissociable section' of a service will be an ODPS if:

+- its principal purpose is the provision of programmes with or without sounds which consist of moving or still images, or of legible text, or of a combination of those things; - access to it is on-demand; - there is a person who has editorial responsibility for it; - it is made available by that person for use by members of the public; - that person's head office is in the United Kingdom; and - editorial decisions about the service are taken in the United Kingdom.

+Previously, a service could only be an ODPS if the programmes it included were comparable to the form and content of programmes normally included in television programme services.
+The removal of this requirement is likely to mean that a wider range of services will now fall to be notified.

+The statutory framework has also been amended to make clear that a 'dissociable section' of a service, as well as a service as a whole, can be an ODPS if it meets the criteria.
+Providers will need to consider whether the criteria apply to their whole service or to a 'dissociable section' of it.

+The criteria which must be met for an ODPS to fall within UK jurisdiction have also changed under the legislation.
+A service will be deemed to be established in the UK if the provider has its head office in the UK and editorial decisions about the service are taken in the UK.

+The concept of editorial responsibility is important.
 Where a provider does not have general control over what programmes are included in the service, they will not be offering an ODPS but the service may need to be notified to Ofcom as a video-sharing platform ("VSP") if the criteria in section 368S of the Act for determining whether the service is a VSP are met.
 Guidance on who needs to notify as a video-sharing platform is available on our website.

-Purpose of this consultation

-- 1.1 We are seeking views on our proposed guidance (set out below) to help providers understand: - a) whether they are providing a service that is subject to the statutory framework for ondemand programme services under the Communications Act 2003; and - b) when and how they might need to notify their service to Ofcom. - 1.2 We are inviting stakeholders, including providers of services that may fall within scope of the regulation, industry and third sector bodies, and other interested parties, to comment on the draft guidance set out in Sections Three and Four.
-These sections, along with an amended overview, will form the standalone guidance once finalised.
-The full list of consultation questions can be found in Annex Three.
-The closing deadline for responses is 5pm on 26 May 2021.